 CAAFI can help make introductions to other potential partners that may be interested in supporting an alternative jet fuel project.
 CAAFI facilitates or advises a number of "state initiatives" in which different stakeholders - including airports, feedstock producers, fuel producers, state and local agencies and airlines - may participate to assemble a proposal for a regional supply-chain solution.
-CAAFI intends to expand this work over the coming year to all states and invites the participation of potential fuel producers who have clear goals with respect to supply chain needs.
+CAAFI continues to expand this work and invites the participation of potential fuel producers who have clear goals with respect to supply chain needs.